datamade/searchable-map-template-csv/README.md

 * **Using Bootstrap 4**.
 I upgraded to the latest version of Boostrap when building this template.
 There are some notable changes in syntax with these versions, [which are documented here](https://getbootstrap.com/docs/4.3/migration/).
 * **List view included by default**.
 I decided to include the list view mode by default, as it is the best way to view results on a mobile phone.
 It requires editing an additonal template `templates/table-row.ejs` but I think is worth the extra work to customize.
 * **Hover functionality**.
 Because it was pretty to do in Leaflet, this template includes the ability to hover over a point and see a preview of the point data before clicking on it.
 * **Data size limits**.
 Because this template loads all the data into your browser, there are limitations to how any points you can display.
-Showing more than a few thousand points may make your browser quite slow.
+Showing more than a 1,000 points may make your browser quite slow.

 ## Setup